 Tips for Protecting your Mental Health Post-Lockdown

 What would it mean to you if you realised that you had everything inside of you to maintain your mental health?
-In particular, at this time as we seem to be gradually moving out of quarantine, and into a semi-normal, post-lockdown life.
+Especially at this time – as we gradually move out of lockdown, and try to adjust to a semi-normal, post-pandemic life.

 Even though this period in lockdown has been a challenge in one way or another for most people, I’ve come across some people who have seen it as an opportunity to review many aspects of their life.
 I personally have – and am definitely making positive changes post-lockdown.